RiRe/NUXOA-Docs/source/index.html.md

 --------- | ------- | -----------
 id | - | **Required** The ID of the contract date | - | **Required** Date of cancellation
-cancel | - | Can be used instead of date parameter.

 ### Return codes